arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS/README.md

 1. Add the 'rplidar_costmap_params.yaml' from this repository to turtlebot_navigation/param directory.
 2. Next, change the 'Laser_amcl_demo.launch' file to the one from my repository.

-pay attention that in the 'Laser_amcl_demo.launch' we are loading the map so you dont need to do it seperatly.
+Pay attention that in the 'Laser_amcl_demo.launch' we are loading the map so you dont need to do it seperatly.
-Remember to change the name according to your saved map_name whenever you pick different location) To view the navigation in rviz, we need the 'view_navigation.launch' thus, install [turtlebot_apps](https://github.com/turtlebot/turtlebot_apps):
+Remember to change the name according to your saved map_name whenever you pick different location.

+To view the navigation in rviz, we need the 'view_navigation.launch' thus, install [turtlebot_apps](https://github.com/turtlebot/turtlebot_apps):
 ```
 cd ~/catkin_ws/src